c00kie17/liquipediapy/README.md

 <a name="dota_get_items"></a>
 #### get_items()
-gets all entries from this [page](https://liquipedia.net/dota2/Portal:Items)
+gets all items from [Portal:Items](https://liquipedia.net/dota2/Portal:Items)